catchupTJC/catchuptjc.github.io/_posts/2019-10-19-Servitude.md

 one is missing then the whole puzzle is not complete.
 No work can be done by only one person.
 -In church, we need to have unity in the work.
 Unity is strength and devil will always want to disrupt our unity.
 So when we serve, we must understand that unity is strength.
 -The goose when they migrate they need to leave the cold and head towards the south.
 These geese will fly on the same speed.
 They fly in the V shape.
 The scientists found that they fly in V shape they can reach their destination 70% faster than one goose to fly on their own.
 So when the leader at the tip of the V shape is tired it will fly at the side and let another one to take over.
 The geese at the back will give encouragement to push the front to hold on.
 For those who are sick there will be 2 geese who will accompany the slower or sick goose.
-- Constructive criticism can help to go forward.
+-Constructive criticism can help to go forward.
 Unity is indeed strength.
 -In servitude we need to ask ourselves whether what we do is in accordance to the will of God.
 -Gen 11:6 The people at that time was in one mind and one language.
 At that time they had one aim to build the tower of Babel.
 With one aim, one language, one mind and united they could do anything.
 But their aim was against God’s purpose as the will of God is for them to spread out to the whole world.
 -Sometimes when someone disagrees with us, we feel hurt.
 We need to also reflect ourselves why is it not agreed.
 If it is truly good, then to put forward the proposal again.